brieantruss/resources/airflow.md

 ## Start Server and run with no hangup

-nohup airflow webserver -p 8082 &
+nohup airflow webserver -p 8081 &
+nohup airflow scheduler &

 ##